-The manager was supported in the running of the service by senior carers, care and ancillary staff.
+Staff had a positive attitude and the management team provided strong leadership and led by example.
+The manager was supported in the running of the service by nurses, senior carers, care and ancillary staff.
 The organisation had maintenance staff who they could contact in respect of the homes environment and facilities.
 They also received support from the regional manager who visited them monthly and also the operational director.
 The regional manager produced a monthly report which evidenced that they had an overview of the service and completed audits of the service.
 For example, reviewing people's care records, staff records and the environment.

-The manager worked in the service every day.
+The manager worked in the service five days a week.
 Senior staff had an on-call rota so that they could support staff when they were not present.
 Staff said they believed the manager was aware of what happened at the service on a day to day basis in respect of the people they supported.
-One commented "[Manager] is well respected and liked, and she always mucks in to help."